See below for some basic tips on what to say and not say. Read Empathy Basics to get grounded in reaching out for almost any difficult situation.

 - Say you’re sorry

 - Keep the LOVE flowing…Remember that they could be feeling a mix of shame, grief, confusion, humiliation, neediness, and unlovability.
-It does hurt to remind them that they are indeed loved by you.
-Get specific as to why.
+Remind them that they are indeed loved by you, and don’t be afraid to get specific as to why.

 If your friend is more on the “elated” side and found a comfortable exit strategy…